New York City Guardianship Attorney

 How long does a Guardianship last?

-A guardianship can last forever unless modified, revoked or terminated.
-The courts are allowed to do so if evidence becomes available of the ward’s incompetence and ability to make decisions on behalf of an individual.
+A guardianship can last indefinitely unless modified, revoked, or terminated.
+The court may do so if evidence becomes available that the ward is no longer incompetent and can make decisions independently.

 Who is considered an Incapacitated Person (IP)?